Frequently Asked Questions (Q&A)

-Once the sheriff receives the Writ of Possession Unlawful Detainer in hand, it is considered a valid Writ and the eviction can take place.
+Once the sheriff’s office receives the Writ of Possession Unlawful Detainer in hand, it is considered a valid Writ and the eviction can take place.
 The landlord can cancel the Writ or you may contact an attorney.

-5. I moved out of my boyfriend’s/girlfriend's house and I left my personal property.
-They will not let me get my property.
+5. I moved out of my boyfriend/girlfriend's house and I left my personal property.
+He/she will not let me get my property.
 Can you send a deputy out to help me get my property?

-The Rockingham County Sheriff’s Office does not recover personal property unless there is a court order from a judge.
+The Rockingham County Sheriff’s Office does not recover personal property unless there is an order from a judge.

-6. I have a notice on my front door stating the Rockingham County Sheriff’s Office will break and enter to retrieve furniture for a furniture company.
+6. I have a notice on my front door stating the Rockingham County Sheriff’s Office will break and enter to retrieve items for a furniture company.
+Can they do this?

-7. The deputy posted a paper on my door and the person does not live here, I think he/she lived here before me.
-What do I do with the paper?
+7. The deputy posted a paper on my door and the person does not live here.
+He/she lived at this address before me.
+What do I do with the court paper?

-8. A furniture store is going to repossess my furniture can I return the furniture myself?
+8. A furniture store is going to repossess my furniture can I return the items myself?

 Yes, make sure it is not the day of the repossession.
-The furniture company will contact the Sheriff’s Office and make the necessary arrangements.
+The furniture company will contact the Sheriff’s Office to cancel the repossession.